odoonix/iot/readme.md

 	systemctl start vw-gateway
 ```

--install schema
+## Create service for Ubuntu server 22.04 LTS

--add WorkingDirectory in vw-gateway and Chang ExecStart in service
+- Add WorkingDirectory in vw-gateway and Change ExecStart in service

-for example
+For example

 Change according to the address of the Python file
 ```